 Shakespeare is a programming language created in 2001.
 The Shakespeare Programming Language (SPL) is an esoteric programming language designed by Jon Åslund and Karl Hasselström.
 Like the Chef programming language, it is designed to make programs appear to be something other than programs; in this case, Shakespearean plays.
 A character list in the beginning of the program declares a number of stacks, naturally with names like "Romeo" and "Juliet".
 Read more on Wikipedia...

 - Shakespeare first appeared in 2001

 - See also: assembly-language

-- I have 28 facts about Shakespeare. what would you like to know? email me and let me know how I can help.
+- Have a question about Shakespeare not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: